sumukhathrey/Verilog_ASIC_Design/index.md

    A sorting network is a combination of CAS blocks, where each CAS block takes two inputs and swaps it if required, based on its ascending or descending configuration.
 Bitonic sort uses the procedure of ***bitonic merge (BM)***, given two equal size sets of input data, sorted in opposing directions, the BM procedure will create a combined set of sorted data.
 It recursively merges an ascending and a descending set of size N /2 to make a sorted set of size N. Figure 3 and Figure 4 shows the CAS network for a 4-input and 8-input bitonic sorting network made up of ascending and descending BM units.

    The total number of CAS blocks in any N-input bitonic sorting is N × log2 ( N ) × (log2( N ) + 1)/4.
-The folloing table shows the CAS blocks needed for N-input bitonic networks.
+The following table shows the CAS blocks needed for N-input bitonic networks.

    | Input data numbers |  8 | 16 | 32 | 256 |
    | ------------------ | -- | -- | -- | --- |